daghangunhan/Kodluyoruz_InsertionSort/README.md

 ## Answer 2:

-Stages of the Insertion Sort are given in the Figure below.
+Steps of the Insertion Sort are given in the Figure below.

 ![Insertion_2](https://raw.githubusercontent.com/daghangunhan/Kodluyoruz_InsertionSort/main/visuals/Insertion_2.JPG)